jonashackt/ansible-windows-docker-springboot/README.md

 * Running a first Windows container inside your Windows box (via `docker run microsoft/dotnet-samples:dotnetapp-nanoserver`)

-If Docker on Windows with Windows Docker Containers is fully configured, you should see something like this:
+If Docker on Windows with Windows Docker Containers is fully configured, you should see something like this (which definitely means, Docker is running perfectly fine on your Windows box!):

 ```
 TASK [Docker is ready on your Box and waiting for your Containers :)] **********